-PopDigests Policy Briefs Discussion Papers Policy Insights Books and Reports Yearbook Related Content Pop Digest - Did the COVID-19 pandemic cause an urban exodus?
-News - Relive BDD on our YouTube Channel Event - Climate Displacement and Migration: Challenges, Politics, and Solutions Pop Digest - Dual citizenship restrictions as a barrier for immigrant naturalization?
-Event - Attracting Skills and Talent to the EU: What should we focus on?
-Event - Summer School on EU Immigration and Asylum Law and Policy Policy Brief Strengthening evidence-informed policymaking on migration Document Download Population & Policy Compact 32/2021 (234.36 KB) Image Key Messages The process of actively engaging with and creating spaces for reflecting on scientific evidence should be routinely incorporated in the policymaking process.
+PopDigests Policy Briefs Discussion Papers Policy Insights Books and Reports Yearbook Related Content Pop Digest - Beyond Overestimation: Refining Migrant Data for a True Picture in Sweden Books and Reports - Labour migration in Flanders and the use of the single permit to address labour market shortages: The lived experiences of single permit holders working in medium skilled bottleneck professions Books and Reports - Climate Change, Displacement, Mobility and Migration: The State of Evidence, Future Scenarios, Policy Options Books and Reports - Could we have seen it coming?
+Towards an early warning system for asylum applications in the EU Event - Empirical prediction intervals applied to short term mortality forecasts and excess Event - ODISSEI Conference for Social Science in the Netherlands 2022 Policy Brief Strengthening evidence-informed policymaking on migration Political decision-makers often rely on scientific evidence and expert knowledge as one of many inputs to make choices that align with their policy goals.
+However, given the increasing complexity of policy issues, time pressure, public expectations and institutional constraints, as well as the breadth of research and data available on migration now, identifying what is reliable knowledge is challenging.
+Document Download Population & Policy Compact 32/2021 (234.36 KB) Image Key Messages The process of actively engaging with and creating spaces for reflecting on scientific evidence should be routinely incorporated in the policymaking process.
 For researchers, it is not enough to bring evidence to policymakers.
 It is also important to present evidence in a contextualised, structured and understandable way addressing a particular question.
 Impact assessments and option appraisals are important instruments to bring evidence and research to policy circles, and their use should be further promoted.
-Author(s) Bijak Fähnrich Leboeuf Vono de Vilhena Source Bijak, J., Fähnrich, B., Leboeuf, L. and Vono de Vilhena, D. (2021).
+Additional Information Authors of Original Article Bijak Fähnrich Leboeuf Vono de Vilhena Source Bijak, J., Fähnrich, B., Leboeuf, L. and Vono de Vilhena, D. (2021).
 Strengthening evidence informed policymaking on migration.
 Population & Policy Compact 32, Berlin: Max Planck Society/Population Europe.